nabegator220/Klovnstation14/README.md

 Manifest _(MNET, or MNET14)_ is a fork of [Space Station 14](https://github.com/space-wizards/space-station-14).
-As with all SS14 forks, we utilise the [Robust Toolbox engine](https://github.com/space-wizards/RobustToolbox) as a framework — however, it is not directly a part of our repository, [but a seperate module](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+As with all SS14 forks, we utilise the [Robust Toolbox engine](https://github.com/space-wizards/RobustToolbox) as a framework — however, it is not directly a part of our repository, [but a submodule of this repo](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 If you want to host or create content for base SS14, go to the [Space Station 14 repository](https://github.com/space-wizards/space-station-14), as it is holds all base code and resources for SS14 forks.